jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019/README.md

 - Shiva Prasad Adirala
 - The Docker development team
 - The Graphwalker development team
-- The entire Robot Framework community and its contributors.
+- The entire Robot Framework community and its contributors

 Their contributions to the testing community helped me a lot with this workshop and my day-to-day work.